 Step 3: District education officials verify the list against BPL databases, Aadhaar records, and income tax records.
 Mothers who are income tax payers are excluded.

-Step 4: After verification, the ₹15,000 is credited directly to the mother's Aadhaar-linked bank account in January each year.
+Step 4: After verification, the ₹15,000 is credited directly to the mother's Aadhaar-linked bank account around June each year.
 The payment is a single lump sum.

 💰How ₹15,000 Can Cover a Full Year of Education Costs